 Homemade bagels are so delicious right out of the oven.
 In March we love all things green so we made these green bagels for St. Patrick’s Day!
 Grab the recipe and enjoy!

 Top o the mornin to ya!
-These green bagels are such a fun way to enjoy a tasty St. Patrick’s Day breakfast and they are super easy to make.
+These green bagels are such a fun way to enjoy a tasty St. Patrick’s Day or Christmas breakfast and they are super easy to make.

 We made green pancakes for the kids a while back, but I’m more of a savory breakfast person so I decided to try making green bagels.